lbenetti/Zabbix-Bind9-Statistics-Collection/README.md

 ```
 ## Note:

-You can enable per-zone statistics (which will be automatically discovered) by adding the following clause to each zone definition in your named.conf.local:
+You can enable per-zone statistics (which will be automatically discovered) by adding the following clause to each zone definition in your <b>named.conf.local</b>:
 `zone-statistics yes;`